Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Javascript

 The entry point in the Javascript side is `ruzzle/www/index.js`.
 There is no game logic written in it.
 It's purpose is to make sure game runs after assets are loaded, bind ui events and rendering.
 The actual game is written entirely in Rust and its being imported to Javascript as `WebClient`.
-Javascript only needs to call certain exposed method to get the game started.
+Javascript only needs to call certain exposed method such as `update` and `render` to get the game started.

 ### Rust